Victorian Names for Girls

 Contemporary Titles and Shortened Victorian Names for Girls

 Many Victorian female nicknames went on to become first names, in their own right, over time.
 Emma, Ivey, Jenny, and Lilly are some noteworthy contemporary examples.
+Many Victorian names also have middle or shortened forms, which add to their charm and versatility.

 Clara: Initially, Clara was used as a nickname for girls called ‘Clarissa’, ‘Clarice’, ‘Claire’, and others.